four levels of PCI compliance

 Level 1

-Level 1 businesses will process at least six million transactions each year through all channels.
-Any business that has had a data breach in the past will also be a Level 1 entity regardless of its size.
+Level 1 businesses will process at least six million transactions annually through all channels.
+Any business that has had a data breach in the past will also be a Level 1 entity, regardless of its size.
 Such entities will be high-risk parties that need extra monitoring and reviews to ensure the company can meet PCI standards.

 Level 1 businesses must undergo these annual efforts: